wangand/Project5/README.md

 Added cache directory to store session data

-Cache directory appears to require rwx access to function correctly

 ## Third Party Resources

 newcoder.io/scrape/part-3/

+## Notes

+Cache directory appears to require rwx access for all users to function correctly.
+I did try to change permissions to rw- and r-x for all users but sessions seem to work incorrectly unless the cache directory has rwx access for all users:wq
+.